robertchase/aiodb/README.md

 ```

 The two places where the program might block for I/O
-are at `MysqlConnector` construction (where the database connection is established)
+are at `MysqlConnector.connect` (where the database connection is established)
 and at `t.save(cursor)` (where the INSERT happens);
 both places use `await` to allow other things to occur while the I/O happens.